emacsmirror/loopy/README.md

 | finally-do     | finally-progn    | Always run Lisp expressions after loop exits.           |
 | finally-return | return           | Return a value, regardless of success.                  |

+Loop body commands are the meat of the `loopy` macro, and are described in the following sections.
+A loop command inserts expressions into the loop body, but can also perform additional setup, such as initializing specified variables or creating extra ones.
+Many set up a condition for ending the loop.

+A loop ends when any condition required by a loop command evaluates to false.
+If no conditions are needed, the loop runs infinitely unless a return command is reached.

+Returns must be stated explicitly, either as an early return for in the loop body via the `return` command, or as a `finally-return` to the macro. `nil` is returned by default.

 ### Generic Evaluation
 - `(do|progn SEXPS)`: Evaluate multiple sexps, like a `progn`.
 You cannot